TimeDistill: Efficient Long-Term Time Series Forecasting with MLP via Cross-Architecture Distillation: Experiment

 \textbf{Different Teachers.} We use ModernTCN as the teacher model for our main results.
 In Table~\ref{tab:different_teacher}, we present results using other teacher models, such as iTransformer, TimeMixer, and PatchTST.
 Results with additional teachers are provided in Appendix~\ref{app:full_different_teacher_results}.
 We observe that \method{} can effectively learn from various teachers, improving MLP by up to \textbf{13.87\%}.
 Furthermore, \method{} achieves significant performance improvements over the teachers themselves, with gains of up to \textbf{21.41\%}.
 We hypothesize two key reasons for these improvements.
 First, the student MLP model already demonstrates strong learning capabilities; for instance, on the Solar dataset, MLP outperforms most teachers.
 Second, the multi-scale and multi-period \textit{KD} approach delivers both temporal and frequency knowledge from teachers to MLP, offering additional valuable insights.
 Similar findings have been reported in recent \textit{KD} studies~\cite{allen2020towards, zhang2021graph, guo2023linkless}, which suggest that integrating diverse views from multiple models can enhance performance.

-\textbf{Different Students.} To evaluate whether \method{} can enhance the performance of other lightweight models, we select two MLPs-based models, TSMixer~\cite{tsmixer} and LightTS~\cite{lightts}, as students.
+\textbf{Different Students.} To evaluate whether \method{} can enhance the performance of other lightweight models, we select two MLPs-based models, TSMixer~\cite{tsmixer}, LightTS~\cite{lightts}, as students.
 Unlike a simple MLP, these MLPs-based models consist of multiple MLPs and operate in a channel-dependent manner.
 Consequently, they are generally more complex than a standard MLP, which results in reduced efficiency.
+Besides, we select a Linear-based model FITS~\cite{fits}, which is extremely lightweight.
 We use ModernTCN as the teacher model, consistent with other experiments.
-As shown in Table~\ref{tab:different_student}, \method{} consistently improves the performance of TSMixer and LightTS, achieving remarkable MSE reductions of \textbf{6.26\%} and \textbf{8.02\%}, respectively.
+As shown in Table~\ref{tab:different_student}, \method{} consistently improves the performance of TSMixer, LightTS, and FITS, achieving remarkable MSE reductions of \textbf{6.26\%}, \textbf{8.02\%}, and \textbf{3.96\%}, respectively.
 These results demonstrate that \method{} is highly adaptable and can effectively enhance other lightweight methods.
 We also explore the influence of student MLP architecture (e.g. layer number and hidden dimension) on \method{} in Appendix~\ref{app:different_students}.

 \textbf{Different Look-Back Window Lengths.} The length of the look-back window significantly influences forecasting accuracy, as it determines how much historical information can be utilized for learning.
 Figure~\ref{fig:result_look_back_window} presents the average MSE results across all eight datasets.
-Overall, the performance of all models, particularly MLP, improves as the look-back window size increases.
+Overall, the performance of models in the figure, particularly MLP, generally improves as the look-back window size increases.
 Notably, \method{} consistently enhances the performance of MLP and outperforms the teacher models across all look-back window lengths.